You Can't Always Get What You Want: Games of Ordered Preference: Experiments

 \subsection{Experiment Setup}

-\textbf{Evaluation Scenario.} Our experiment extends the previous running example of highway driving scenario.
-In this scenario, we consider $N=3$ vehicles: vehicle 1 is an ambulance that wishes to travel at high speed, and vehicles 2 and 3 are passenger cars just ahead of the ambulance (see \cref{fig:three_vehicle}).
+\textbf{Evaluation Scenario.} Our experiment extends the previous running example of highway driving scenario, where we consider $\numplayers=3$ vehicles: vehicle 1 (blue) is an ambulance that wishes to travel at high speed, and vehicles 2 (red) and 3 (green) are passenger cars just ahead of the ambulance.
 Each vehicle adheres to a specific hierarchy of preferences, as outlined in \cref{eqn:runexp-priority-pref-1}.
+Note that the road length is set to $\SI{56}{\meter}$, lane width to $\SI{13}{\meter}$ and the speed limit to $\SI{5.6}{\meter\per\second}$.
+Vehicles are modeled as point-masses and are required to drive within the lane.
+To avoid collision, a minimum required safety distance of $\SI{5.6}{\meter}$ between vehicles is enforced.

-\textbf{Initial State Distribution.} In order to evaluate the performance of each method, we consider a large variety of initial conditions.
+\textbf{Initial State Distribution.} In order to evaluate the performance of each method, we consider a wide variety of initial conditions.
 To focus on more challenging scenarios, i.e. those with conflicting objectives, we construct the set of initial conditions as follows.
 First, we generate 10 base scenarios at which at least one vehicle cannot achieve all of their preferences perfectly.
 We then sample 10 additional initial states from a uniform distribution centered around each base scenario.
-We thus obtain a total 100 challenging, yet diverse, scenarios.
+We thus obtain a total 100 challenging scenarios.

-\textbf{Evaluation Metric.} For each of these test problems, we evaluate methods based on the sum of players' preferences \emph{at each priority level}.
+\textbf{Evaluation Metrics.} For each of these test problems, (\romannumeral 1) we evaluate methods based on the preferences \emph{at each priority level} for each player and (\romannumeral 2) we measure the $L_1$ distance between the trajectories found by each method.
+To account for the existence of multiple equilibria, we solve the \ac{goop} 20 times, each time using a different initial guess.
+We report the distance between the baseline trajectory and the \emph{closest} \ac{goop} trajectory.